Preservation Month & Poster

-Since 1970, the Cultural Properties Review Committee has presented Heritage Preservation Awards for outstanding achievements in the field of preservation.
-Individuals, organizations, authors, local heroes, businesses and agencies have received awards for significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and in the field of publication.
-Prominent consulting firms and people who fell in love with and saved the condemend historic adobe down the block have won preservation awards.
+Since the 1970s, the Cultural Properties Review Committee has presented Heritage Preservation Awards for outstanding preservation achievements.
+Individuals, organizations, authors, local heroes, businesses and agencies have received awards for significant contributions to preserving architecture, archaeological sites, language, cultural landscapes and for writing books.
+Prominent consulting firms, authors, archaeologists, architects, historians and people who fell in love with and saved the condemned historic adobe down the block have won preservation awards.

 2016 Award Recipients